Justice

 Marcela Betancur is director of the RI New Leaders Council, vice-president of the RI Latino Political Action Committee and a policy associate with the ACLU.
 She was raised in Colombia and moved to Rhode Island when she was 12.
 She graduated from Rhode Island College with a BA degree in political science and public administration […]

-Posted in Criminal Justice, Featured, Justice, Rhode Island, South Kingstown, State House | Tagged criminal justice, DACA, Marcela Betancur, New Leaders Council Rhode Island, RI ACLU, RILPAC, transgender students |
+Posted in Criminal Justice, Featured, Justice, Rhode Island, South Kingstown, State House | Tagged criminal justice, DACA, Marcela Betancur, New Leaders Council Rhode Island, RI ACLU, RILPAC, transgender students | Leave a response

 By Michael Kennedy on October 21, 2017